phoenixperry/physical_computing_grad/readme.md

 The project was an ambitious undertaking.

 LOG/WEBSITE (30%)
-The project was thoroughly documented throughout the entire duration of the work and not simply added on at the end.
-All team members made significant contributions.
+The project was thoroughly documented throughout the entire duraRegisterMatetion of the work and not simply added on at the end.
+All team members made significant contributions.Projects

 ENCLOSURE/BUILD (30%)
 The enclosure is appropriate for the project, protects it, is stable (won't fall apart), and is aesthetically pleasing.